Nzavo/Customer-Analytics-XYZ-Insurance/README.md

    - Includes scripts or configuration files used for setting up the pipeline.

 3. **SQL Server Database & Views**
-   - Create a database to store the data
    - All data is stored in the **XYZ Insurance Database** on SQL Server.
    - Contains tables for Customers, Policies, Claims, and Communications.
    - Includes views (`VW_Customer_Overview`, `VW_Policy_Portfolio`, `VW_Claims_Overview`, `VW_Communications_Overview`) that aggregate or simplify the data for analytics and reporting.